Friday, December 28, 2018

 Christmas 2018 was spent in Singapore with the families of Sam and Paul.
 Similar to the occasion of Chinese New Year, Christmas is also a time of reunion for family members.
 It is also a time to celebrate and reflect on God's faithfulness and graciousness toward our family.

-To spice up the occasion of Christmas especially for the kids, Rachel has organized a "competition" of the making of ginger bread houses among families of her friends and connect groups.
+To spice up the occasion of Christmas especially for the kids, Rachel has organized a "competition" of making ginger bread houses among families of her friends and connect groups.

 This Christmas would also be remembered for my first taste of Ratatouille, courtesy of Paul and Juhshi and Pavlova by Rachel.